Building industry capacity and develop skills for service providers, customers and suppliers to better address rapid change

 However, it is clear that the a lack of trust and understanding between customers, policy makers and industry stakeholders has contributed to at least hundreds of millions of dollars in costs in avoidable expenditure, delays in investment and higher prices.

-This Theme will seek to blend traditional forecasting, with more innovative fore-sighting and comprehensive DER potential assessment to consider not just what trend trends suggest, but also what is possible and what is desirable.
+This Theme will seek to blend traditional forecasting, with more innovative fore-sighting and comprehensive DER potential assessment to consider not just what trend trends suggest, but also what is possible and desirable.

 This will also include: market resource assessment: identifying, quantifying and mapping energy productivity, demand management and DER opportunities (e.g. real-time data on peak demand drivers) and mapping forecast reliability levels and expected unserved energy.